zio/zio/docs/about/coding_guidelines.md

 Last, but not least, these rules are continuously evolving and as such, refer to them once in a while when in doubt.

 ### Defining classes and traits

-1. Value classes must be final and extend AnyVal;
+1. Value classes must be final and extend `AnyVal`;

 2. Method extension classes must be final and extend `AnyVal`;

-3. Sealed traits that are ADTs should extend `Product` and `Serializable`;
+3. Sealed traits that are ADTs (Algebraic data types) should extend `Product` and `Serializable`;

-4. Regular traits and sealed trait that do not form ADTS should extend `Serializable` but not `Product`;
+4. Regular traits and sealed trait that do not form ADTs should extend `Serializable` but not `Product`;

 5. Traits should always extends `Serializable`. (i.e. `ZIO`).